Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Guan Official Kiln Vase of the Southern Song Dynasty: Imperial Guan Ware with Crackled Finish and Gilded Bands

 This exquisite Guan ware ribbed vase, crafted during the official kiln period of the Southern Song Dynasty, exemplifies the artistry and craftsmanship characteristic of the imperial era.
 The vase features a crackled beige glaze, complemented by fire-gilded bands that encircle both the rim and base.
 These gilded elements display an intriguing corrosion pattern, showcasing layered reddish cuprite and greenish botryoidal malachite that has permeated through the porous surfaces of the gilded copper bands.
 This unique degradation not only attests to the vase's considerable age but also serves as a reliable indicator of its authenticity, surpassing even thermoluminescence (TL) testing in terms of dependability—an assertion widely accepted among art experts and scholars.
-Furthermore, the vase is supported by an iron foot that exhibits a dark brown hue, indicative of the firing process, and is crafted from a dark brown clay.
+Furthermore, the vase is supported by an iron foot that exhibits a dark brown hue, indicative of the firing process, and is crafted from dark brown clay.
 The historical context surrounding this artifact is notable; following the invasion of the Jin armies, the imperial court was compelled to relocate from the Northern Song Dynasty to Hangzhou in 1127 A.D., establishing the Southern Song Dynasty.
 The vase stands approximately 5 3/4 inches tall, representing a significant piece of cultural heritage. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Song Dynasty Guan Yao Official Kiln Imperial Guan Ware Crackled Bamboo Neck Bottle Vase with Fire-Gilded Bands